Crashedmind/openstem.com-gatsby-material-UI/content/STEMParents.md

 Before I got involved, one of the STEM parents did a class on statistics the previous year.
 This opened up the possibility in my mind and planted the seed.

 In summer 2018, I took my kids and their friends to the Amazon open day at ITT Tallaght.
 They attended a Micro-bit coding class hosted by Keith Quille.
 I got talking to him, commending him on how well he delivered the class, and mentioned some of the STEM activities I did with my kids, and how I was trying to do these with their school.

-NCCA
+TO BE COMPLETED...